benitogonzalezh/solidity-dapp/README.md

 ## About The Project

 <div>A complete exchange made with solidity.</div>
-<div>I made this to learn following a course about solidity and related technologies like web3, truffle, etc</div>
+<div>I made this following a course about solidity and related technologies like web3, truffle, etc</div>

 ### Built With